cakehonolulu/cakehonolulu.github.io/docs/pciem/src/getting_started.md

 sudo insmod kernel/pciem.ko pciem_phys_region="0x50000000:0x10000000"
 ```

-> **Note:** The method written above has been tested on a Raspberry Pi 4B with the stock Raspbian distribution (64-bit version).
-Some aarch64 kernels/boards may be fine with `memmap=` or even `mem=` (Even though the latest hasn't been tested) but it's best to try and decide which one works.
+> **Note:** The method written above has been tested on a Raspberry Pi 4B with the stock Raspbian distribution and a VisionFive 2 running Debian sid (64-bit version).
+Some aarch64/riscv kernels/boards may be fine with `memmap=` or even `mem=` (Even though the latest hasn't been tested) but it's best to try and decide which one works.

+#### Reserving memory with fully replaced device tree

+If the platform doesn't have `dtoverlay` support you can, instead, dump the device-tree from the live-running system and include/modify the [reserved-memory](#reserved-memory-node) node on it.

+There's a bunch of ways of having the firmware load a prebuilt device-tree instead of the default (Probably built-in) one.

+This is left up as an exercise for the reader as it varies wildly from device to device; but for the VisionFive 2, what worked is:

+* Assuming your device is using `GRUB` as bootloader you can modify your menuentry to point to the modified `dtb` file, which is placed alongside the `vmlinuz-*`, `initrd-*` files so that it can locate it.
+Then just add below everything on the menuentry: `devicetree /path/to/modified.dtb` and that'll do it.

 ### p2p_regions